Meet the Governors

 Linda Ludlow (Vice Chair of Governors)

-Courtney Lobban (Head of School)
+Courtney Lobban (Headteacher)

 James Lloyd (Co-opted Governor)